 The first plan somebody throws at you may be your best option- or not- and unless you ask some tough questions, you won’t know.

-Problem: People continue to make decisions from a place of ignorance and/or fear.
+Problem: It’s easy to operate from a place of fear.

 Suggestion: Don’t let this be YOU.
 Gather all the necessary information, then start making the best possible decisions for your own well-being.